GreedyGame/greedygame-docs/docs/unity-advanced.md

-# Unity Advanced (Beta)
+# Unity Advanced

-This guide will walk you through detailed GreedyGame SDK integration without using plugin.
-In case you want to know more on plugin integration please go to the following link.

-### **Getting started**
+We will guide you through the steps involved in integrating GreedyGame SDK in Unity using the GreedyGame Plugin.

 ### **Update your AndroidManifest.xml**

 Add the following `<activity>` declaration inside `<application>` tag of the Manifest.